 A flue stabiliser can be fitted to reduce the draught through the stove if the flue draught is too high.
 The flue stabiliser should be:

-- Fitted in the same room as the stove
+- Fitted in the same room as the stove.

-- The same size as the flue pipe
+- The same size as the flue pipe.

-- Note if a stabiliser is fitted, ventilation will need to be increased.
+- Fitted no closer than 700mm to the flue outlet of the appliance.

 DIMENSIONS & CLEARANCES